ugonnaagwu/practicechangeremote/Week 2/[ENG2.3]Branching, merging, and merge conflicts.md

     `git add .`
     `git status`
-    `git commit -m "Added my name (YourNameHere)"` - this is the same as the prior commit message At this point we've told git that we've resolved the conflict.
-There should be no need to use the git rebase command.
+    `git commit -m "Added my name (YourNameHere)"` - this is the same as the prior commit message At this point we've told git that we've resolved the conflict.  <span style="background-color:yellow">There should be no need to use the git rebase command.

 14. Ghe last thing we need to do is to upload (push) our changes to GitHub and check if all our merge conflicts have been resolved
-     `git push`<mark> - note that we only need the `-u origin sign-in-YourName` the first time.
-After that we can just use `git push` by itself.</mark>
+     `git push`<span style="background-color:yellow"> - note that we only need the `-u origin sign-in-YourName` the first time.
+After that we can just use `git push` by itself.</span>
      `git status`

 15. At this point go back to the GitHub website, click on 'Pull Requests', find your pull request: ![](./images/FindingYourExistingPullRequest.png)